 Physical security is one of the elements assessed to obtain the TISAX label.
 During preparation for this activity, it is worth knowing 10 effective practices.

-They will avoid non-compliance when conducting a third party audit and improve the physical security of the production facility.
+These practices will help avoid non-compliance during third-party audits and improve the physical security of the production facility.

 Identification cards always in a visible place

-Working in a production environment, the vast majority of us receive ID cards at the beginning of employment.
-They usually have a photo, information about the name and surname and number of the employee, as well as the company logo.
+Working in a production environment, most of us receive ID cards at the beginning of employment.
+These cards usually have a photo, name, surname, employee number, and the company logo.

-This will allow to reduce or eliminate the situation when an unauthorized person will move around the plant without any supervision.
-Of course, we must approach the subject in a common sense, which means that in the case of being at the workplace, the employee should not have an ID on a tape leash.
-This, of course, is related to safe work performance.
+This will help reduce or eliminate situations where an unauthorized person is present in the plant without supervision.
+Of course, we must approach this subject with common sense, which means that while at their workplace, employees should not wear their ID on a lanyard for safety reasons.

 Do not use your ID card to allow other people to enter

-I know exactly what I’m talking about, because before the implementation of the TISAX label, I sometimes passed other people on my badge.
-It was, for example, a lady from the employment agency who organized a meeting with newly hired employees, a person who came to the recruitment or worked in the canteen.
+I know exactly what I’m talking about because, before the implementation of the TISAX label, I sometimes allowed other people to use my badge.
+This included, for example, a lady from the employment agency organizing a meeting with newly hired employees, a person coming for a job interview, or someone working in the canteen.

 Fig. 1 – Do not use your ID card to allow other people to enter.
 A photo for the newsletter as an action to increase employee awareness.

-Each of them should receive one-time or temporary passes from the security guard at the entrance.
+Each of them should receive a one-time or temporary pass from the security guard at the entrance.
+This is important to prevent unauthorized people from entering the plant.

 Physical security and communication for employees

 Awareness raising is closely related to effective communication.
-In the plant where I currently work, this is done through daily and weekly meetings, as well as monthly communication with employees.
+In the plant where I currently work, we achieve this through daily and weekly meetings, as well as monthly communications with employees.

-For my part, I have implemented the “TISAX EduLetter” section in our two-week newsletter.
-Thanks to which I have the opportunity to provide information that affects physical safety to all employees.
+For my part, I have implemented the “TISAX EduLetter” section in our bi-weekly newsletter, which provides information that affects physical safety to all employees.

-Check if is possible to use the ID guests to open doors from yellow or red zone
+Check if is possible to use the ID guests to open doors from yellow or red zones

 The topic of zones is closely related to the requirements set by TISAX.
-In the case of yellow zones (e.g. HR, pay-roll etc.) and red zones (IT zone, server room), access should be limited to a minimum.
+Access to yellow zones (e.g., HR, payroll) and red zones (e.g., IT zone, server room) should be limited to a minimum.

-External auditors will certainly check it during the audit.
+External auditors will certainly check this during the audit.

 Server room silent alarm

-The use of a silent alarm is not obligatory.
-However, it is a great argument that increases the reaction time of security staff in the event of unauthorized access to the red zone.
-Additionally, an unauthorized person will not know that the alarm will be activated.
+Using a silent alarm is not obligatory but is a great measure that increases the reaction time of security staff in the event of unauthorized access to the red zone.

 Closing the door between defined zones

-Such a situation may also take place in a production plant.
-This is an interesting example that we can associate with increasing employees’ awareness of moving between zones.
-If we walk between zones (green, yellow, red), we often use ID cards to open the door.
+Such a situation can also occur in a production plant.
+This is an interesting example to increase employee awareness about moving between zones.
+If we walk between zones (green, yellow, red), we often use ID cards to open doors.

-It is important at this stage to check that the door is closed after walking.
-Thus, we eliminate the situation that an unauthorized person will follow us into the unauthorized zone.
+It is important at this stage to check that the door is closed after passing through.
+This eliminates the situation where an unauthorized person follows us into an unauthorized zone.

 Physical Security vs. verification of the operation of cameras

-Industrial cameras are a very effective means of increasing the security of infrastructure and employees.
-Of course, if they work properly.
+Industrial cameras are very effective for increasing the security of infrastructure and employees, provided they work properly.

 Why am I bringing up this topic?
-Nowadays, when energy prices are rising all the time, everyone is looking for savings.
+Nowadays, with rising energy prices, everyone is looking for savings.
 In factories, this involves shutting down specific production lines and cameras monitoring them.
 And now the best part.
-If poor quality cameras are used, they will stop working after switching them off and on again.

-Another important point when verifying the cameras operation is the time shift between what the camera records and what is observed on the monitor screen at the security point.
-This is important because security personnel will be delayed if this is the case.
-Example: an unauthorized person jumping over a fence and entering the plant.
+When verifying camera operation, check the time shift between what the camera records and what security personnel observe on the monitor screen.
+This is important because security personnel will face delays if this is the case.

 Does camera “see” what it should?

-For this reason, it is always worth checking the cameras’ range operation if there have been implemented modifications to the building’s cubature (for example, an added shed).
-Additionally, this action is recommended if the production line has been modified or, as in the described case, a ventilation system has been installed near the camera’s operation range.
+For this reason, it is always worth checking the cameras’ operational range if there have been modifications to the building’s structure (for example, an added shed).

 Physical security – summary

-As you can see, there are many elements that contribute to effective physical security.
+As you can see, many elements contribute to effective physical security.
 Like other elements of information security, they require appropriate planning.

-If, however, you prepare your plant to receive the TISAX label, we cordially invite you to take advantage of our training offer.
+If you are preparing your plant to receive the TISAX label, we cordially invite you to take advantage of our training offer.
 Additionally, an automatic, editable Excel form can be downloaded for free on the “Free Tools” page.

 Document name: TISAX Implementation Checklist – Excel form